Murdering Gully massacre: Cause

 What proof is there of the Blacks having killed the sheep?
 The shepherd said so.
 Might not the shepherd have done it himself and after keeping the hindquarters for his own use have given the forequarters to the natives ...
 If this is the only charge Mr Taylor can allege against the aboriginal natives it certainly amounts to very little.
 In point of law it proved it is an offence, but who in the name of common humanity I would ask would think of injuring those already too much injured people, and for such a trifle.

-The Massacre
+Massacre

 Frederick Taylor, the manager at Glenormiston station, with associates James Hamilton and Bloomfield led a group of several shepherds in their employ and attacked a sleeping Aboriginal camp, firing upon and killing men, women and children.
-The bodies were dumped in the waterhole and later burnt by some accounts.
-Several Aboriginals were able to escape and later told their accounts to Assistant Protector Sievwright, and Wesleyan missionaries Benjamin Hurst and Francis Tuckfield.
+The bodies were dumped in the waterhole and later burnt, according to some accounts.
+Several Aboriginal people were able to escape and later told their accounts to Assistant Protector Sievwright, and Wesleyan missionaries Benjamin Hurst and Francis Tuckfield.

 Taylor had formerly been implicated in the killing of Woolmudgin from the Wathaurong people on 17 October 1836, and had fled to Van Diemen's Land to avoid interview and possible prosecution in that case.

 In a deposition by Edward Williamson, overseer to the Wesleyan Buntingdale Mission establishment at Birregurra, outlines the events of the massacre as reported to him by Wore-gu-i-moni: